ziyoung/better-wilcom-docs/wilcom-docs/Modifying/productivity/Create_wreaths.md

 ## To create wreaths...

-1Select the object or design.
+1. Select the object or design.

-2Click the Wreath icon.
+2. Click the Wreath icon.
 The associated settings are activated.

-3Move the pointer.
+3. Move the pointer.
 Optionally, click the Kaleidoscope toggle to mirror duplicates.

-4Enter the number of wreath points.
+4. Enter the number of wreath points.
 Because objects are mirrored, Kaleidoscope works best with an even number.

 ![MirrorMergeWreathPosition.png](assets/MirrorMergeWreathPosition.png)

-5Move the pointer to position duplicates.
+5. Move the pointer to position duplicates.
 Hold down Ctrl to constrain the reference line to 45° increments.

-6For more precise positioning, adjust Distance and Angle settings.
+6. For more precise positioning, adjust Distance and Angle settings.
 Tab from field to field to enter values.
 Press Enter to confirm.

 Note: Distance and angle are measured from the center of the source to the center of the wreath or kaleidoscope.

-7Click to mark the reflection point and press Enter to confirm.
+7. Click to mark the reflection point and press Enter to confirm.
 The selection is duplicated and distributed around the center point.

 ![productivity00076.png](assets/productivity00076.png)